 When I first became plant-based, I struggled with cooking and eating jackfruit.
 Similar to tofu, I had an issue with the soggy texture.
 Then, I discovered jackfruit is magical if cooked correctly.
 After some thought, I figured shredded jackfruit was the perfect filling for vegan enchiladas.
 Then I added a few other magical ingredients for jackfruit enchiladas.

 - First, it is important to buy the jackfruit in water or brine.

 - Unfortunately, I have made this mistake, and I ended up throwing my whole meal away.
 And I hate wasting food.
 So, avoid that pitfall and buy jackfruit in water or brine.

-In order for the jackfruit to get the right flavor and texture, my goal is for the jackfruit to absorb the flavors of the onions, jalapenos, cilantro, garlic, and spices before it goes inside the vegan enchiladas.
+For the jackfruit to get the right flavor and texture, shred it to absorb the onions, jalapenos, cilantro, garlic, and spices before it goes inside the vegan enchilFirst, sauteeing the onions, garlic, and jalapeno t first, brings the flavors before adding the cilantro.

-Sauteeing the onions, garlic, and jalapeno together, first, brings the flavors together before adding the cilantro.
-The magic, however, is sauteeing the cilantro with the initial vegetables with lime and then adding the jackfruit.
+However, the magic is sauteeing the cilantro with the initial vegetables with lime and adding the shredded jackfruit.

 Once the jackfruit is added to the pan, the goal is to add spices, brown it and dry it out.